 - Changes in speech and speech patterns

-Symptoms of typically start gradually and increase in severity over time.
-Symptoms can differ person to person and may be mild and start on a single side of the body.
+Symptoms typically start gradually and increase in severity over time.
+Symptoms can differ from person to person and can be mild and start on a single side of the body.

 If you or someone you care about suffered personal injuries from exposure to Paraquat, you may be able to sue the company that made and sold the product.
 The product liability lawsuits allege Syngenta must be held accountable to poisoning victims because it:

 - Knew or should have known Paraquat was highly toxic and that exposure to the chemical could cause Parkinson’s disease